-Scaling down optomechanical resonators to nanoscale dimensions enhances the coupling strength and integrates mechanical resonances with ultrahigh frequencies.
-This allows exploiting the interaction to manipulate optical and electronic signals at GHz operating frequencies.
+HOT researchers are scaling down optomechanical resonators to nanoscale dimensions to enhance the interaction strength and to use ultrahigh-frequency mechanical resonances.
+This allows exploiting radiation pressure to manipulate optical and electronic signals at GHz operating frequencies.
 Moreover, the low mass of nanoscale resonators makes them very sensitive to external influences as well as actuating forces, providing a route to new sensor technology.

 Extreme optomechanical interactions are possible in suitably engineered systems that control both light and motion at the smallest possible scale.
 An example are the sliced photonic crystal nanobeams developed by AMOLF.
 These exploit the confinement of light at a scale smaller than its wavelength to simultaneously allow record-large optomechanical coupling strengths and high optical and mechanical coherence.
-These traits are combined in a characterizing parameter called single-photon cooperativity, which reaches ~1000 in these systems.
-It is so large that the intrinsic nonlinearity of the optomechanical interaction is revealed.
+The coupling is so large that the intrinsic nonlinearity of the optomechanical interaction is revealed.
 This effect allows efficient nonlinear measurements of the motion of the resonator – a principle that can be exploited to measure the energy of nanomechanical sensors, potentially down to the quantum level.
-AMOLF studies how such extreme optomechanical coupling strengths can be exploited to create novel sensors that operate with practical optical bandwidths, suitable to integrate in small devices.
+Moreover, the large optomechanical frequency shifts allow resolving minute displacements even in a fraction of the mechanical oscillation period.
+The resultant ‘snapshot’ position measurements could potentially evade the standard quantum limit to mechanical sensing.
+AMOLF studies how these principles can be exploited to create novel sensors that operate with practical optical bandwidths, suitable to integrate in small devices.